 A go-to-market strategy is the plan for how a company brings its product to market, including target customer definition, pricing, distribution channels, and sales motion.

 GTM strategy is the blueprint that connects product to revenue.
-It defines who you sell to, how you reach them, what you charge, and how your sales and marketing teams work together to win.
+It defines who you sell to, how you reach them, what you charge, and how your sales and marketing teams work together to win deals.
 CROs own GTM strategy as part of their cross-functional revenue mandate.
+A strong GTM strategy is the difference between a company that grows efficiently and one that throws money at every channel hoping something sticks.

 GTM Components